imranA313/python-beginner-to-advance/README.md

 # python-based
-Here all projet are python releted.
+Here all project are python releted.